v-rajagt/IntuneDocs/intune/fundamentals/mdm-authority-set.md

 - **Intune Standalone** - cloud-only management, which you configure by using the Azure portal.
 Includes the full set of capabilities that Intune offers.
 [Set the MDM authority in the Intune console](#set-mdm-authority-to-intune).

-- **Intune co-management** - integration of the Intune cloud solution with System Center Configuration Manager for Windows 10 devices.
+- **Intune co-management** - integration of the Intune cloud solution with Configuration Manager for Windows 10 devices.
 You configure Intune by using the Configuration Manager console.
 [Configure auto-enrollment of devices in Intune](https://docs.microsoft.com/sccm/comanage/tutorial-co-manage-clients#configure-auto-enrollment-of-devices-to-intune).

     > [!Important]
     >Onboarding of new hybrid MDM customers has been deprecated.
 For more information, see the [Move from Hybrid Mobile Device Management to Intune on Azure](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/Move-from-Hybrid-Mobile-Device-Management-to-Intune-on-Azure/ba-p/280150) blog post.